DivyaAnjaliM/Stock-Prediction-System/README.md

 ## Introduction
 <p>
   Predicting stock prices is a cumbersome task as it does not follow any specific pattern.
 Changes in the stock prices are purely based on supply and demand during a period of time.
-In order to learn the specific characteristics of a stock price, we can use algorithm to identify these patterns through machine learning.
-One of the most well-known networks for series forecasting is LSTM (long short-term memory) which is a Recurrent Neural Network (RNN) that is able to remember information over a long period of time, thus making them extremely useful for predicting stock prices.
-RNNs are well-suited to time series data and they are able to process the data step-by-step, maintaining an internal state where they cache the information they have seen so far in a summarised version.
+In order to learn the specific characteristics of a stock price, we can use an algorithm to identify these patterns through machine learning.
+One of the most well-known networks for series forecasting is LSTM (long short-term memory), which is a Recurrent Neural Network (RNN) that is able to remember information over a long period of time, thus making it extremely useful for predicting stock prices.
+RNNs are well-suited to time series data, and they are able to process the data step-by-step, maintaining an internal state where they cache the information they have seen so far in a summarised version.
 The successful prediction of a stock's future price could yield a significant profit.
 </p>

 ## Aim
 <p>
-  To predict stock prices according to real-time data values fetched from API.
+  To predict stock prices according to real-time data values fetched from the API.
 </p>

 ## Objective
 <p>
-  The main objective of this project is to develop a web application that can predict stock price based on real-time data.
+  The main objective of this project is to develop a web application that can predict stock prices based on real-time data.
 </p>

 ## Project Scope
 <p>
-  The project has a wide scope, as it is not intended to a particular organization.
+  The project has a wide scope, as it is not intended for a particular organization.
 This project is going to develop generic software, which can be applied by any businesses organization.
-Moreover it provides facility to its users.
-Also the software is going to provide a huge amount of summary data.
+Moreover it provides a facility to its users.
+Also, the software is going to provide a huge amount of summary data.
 </p>

 ## Technology Used: